Using Segger Studio, Nordic SDK and Arduino with Particle Xenon

 Here you can download the current SDK tree.
 Unzip it and put it somewhere.

 The Nordic Semiconductor documentation is abysmal.
 No, it’s worse than that.
-Their examples, however, are illustrative and they have a user forum.
+Their examples, however, are very illustrative and they have a user forum.
 So, all is not lost.
 Also, there’s the working Adafruit layer for additional examples.
 Please buy something at Adafruit.

 - Can’t find header file: they don’t support recursive include paths, so find the file in the nrf5-sdk folder tree and add the path to the project file.